Division of Emergency Mgmt. collecting storm damage information - NewsBreak

 Division of Emergency Mgmt. collecting storm damage information

 TOPEKA —The Kansas Division of Emergency Management (KDEM) is working with county emergency managers to collect damage assessments from the period of Dec.
-15...hutchpost.com
+15...hayspost.com

 TOPEKA —The Kansas Division of Emergency Management (KDEM) is working with county emergency managers to collect damage assessments from the period of Dec.
-15...hutchpost.com
+15...hayspost.com

 Comments / 0